commercetools/commercetools-api-reference/API-GUIDELINE.md

         validTo

 #### Boolean
-Define a Boolean property using a name which NOT includes "is" but it can include "has" and the verb at past participle.
+Define a Boolean property by a the past participle form of a verb.
+Do NOT use the auxiliary verb "is" as prefix here, but "has" can be used in combination with a noun.

 Some examples: